Forms and Entry Screens

 - Direct integration into the Forms & Schedules

-- Merged data from 2 or 3 credit bureaus to view all creditors in one report
+- Merged data from three credit bureaus to view all creditors in one report

-- Your client’s credit score and a LexisNexis 8-year bankruptcy, judgement and liens search
+- Your client’s credit score; a LexisNexis 8-year bankruptcy, judgment and liens search; and comprehensive asset data

 - Your product preferences are saved to expedite future client orders

 Quickly obtain bankruptcy data products and services for your client in just a few clicks with CaseAssist.
 Order multiple data products at one time including:

 - Income and Asset Data, including tax transcripts and property appraisals